Derivasians/Calculatte/README.md

 # Calculatte
 A simple to use Java calculus library.

+*Note that this project is still in pre-release v0.1.0.*

 ### Example Usage
 ```java
 // Integrate f(x) = 2x from 0 to 2.